 Offering Training to Promote Safety

-When researching training courses which you can offer to your employees you need to find qualifications which are suitable for each individuals role and which are widely recognised by regulators such as the Health and Safety Executive.
+When researching training courses which you can offer to your employees you need to find qualifications which are suitable for each individuals role and which are widely recognised by regulators such as the Health and Safety Executive (HSE).

-There are many different courses available which are designed specifically to suit individual needs and job specifications.
+There are many different construction site safety training courses available which are designed specifically to suit individual needs and job specifications.
 Managers can face legal action if they do not possess the correct training and therefore it imperative that they attend and complete a course designed for them.
 A common course which is designed to educate and train managers regarding health and safety regulations is the CITB SMSTS.

 Supervisors also can face legal action if they do not follow regulations and lack the relevant training to deal with health and safety issues.
 Therefore it is recommended that they attend a course like the CITB SSSTS or the ECITB CCNSG Safety Passport.